tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_booking_at_mp_pointofsale.md

 ---
-title: How to create a booking at "Marketplace" in "Point-of-sale view"?
+title: How to create a booking at "Marketplace" in "Point of sale view"?
 layout: article
 excerpt: Part of a post
 category: marketplace